Key Dates and Deadlines

 When the Registrar of Voters receives a voted mail ballot or provisional ballot without the voter’s signature on the identification envelope or is unable to compare the voter’s signature on the return envelope with the signature on file in the voter’s record, the Registrar of Voters is unable to count that ballot.
 However, California law allows voters another chance to correct their mail ballot or provisional ballot up until two days before the election results are certified.
 These voters are notified by mail that they may:

-If you received a letter from the Registrar of Voters stating that your mail ballot or provisional ballot return envelope was not signed, go to the Registrar of Voters to sign your envelope, or complete and return an Signature Verification and Unsigned Identification Envelope Statement.
+If you received a letter from the Registrar of Voters stating that your mail ballot or provisional ballot return envelope was not signed or your signature did not compare with your signature on file, go to the Registrar of Voters to sign your envelope, or complete and return a Signature Verification and Unsigned Identification Envelope Statement immediately.

 For mail ballots:

-• Signature Verification and Unsigned Identification Envelope Statement – 2026 City of Ontario Special Election [available soon]
+- Signature Verification and Unsigned Identification Envelope Statement [available soon]

 For provisional ballots:

-• Signature Verification and Unsigned Identification Envelope Statement – 2026 City of Ontario Special Election [available soon]
+- Signature Verification and Unsigned Identification Envelope Statement [available soon]

 Mail Ballot Return Statistics